Sexual Assault and Resources

 Possible sanctions are listed under the Code of Student Conduct.
 Both the victim and the accused are allowed to have an advisor (who could be an attorney) present during campus disciplinary hearings.
 The victim and the accused shall be informed of the final outcome.
 In sexual assault hearings, the victim and the accused both have the right to appeal the final outcome based on the appealable sanctions in the Student Rules.

-Counseling is available for both victim and accused involved in a sexual assault and this is available through the Student Counseling Center.
-Locally, referrals can be made to Cross Timbers Family Services at 254-965-4357, which is their FREE and CONFIDENTIAL 24-hour hotline.
-Information concerning prevention of sexual assault is also available through the Student Counseling Center and the University Police Department.
+Counseling is available for both victim and accused involved in a sexual assault and this is available through the Student Counseling Services.
+Locally, referrals can be made to Cross Timbers Family Services at 254-965-4357, which is their free and confidential 24-hour hotline.
+Information concerning prevention of sexual assault is also available through the Student Counseling Services and the University Police Department.
 Taking sexual advantage of a person who is mentally or physically incapable of giving consent (for example, intoxication) is rape.
 Although rape is usually a crime committed against women, it can also happen to men.

-For more information regarding Sexual Offenses view the Student Campus Rules and Procedures webpage.
+For more information regarding Sexual Offenses view the Title IX website.

-For individuals wanting to report an incident “confidentially”, they should speak with on-campus mental health counselors in the Student Counseling Center, campus health service providers in the Student Health Center, Tarleton’s Employee Assistance Program provider, or off-campus rape crisis resources who can maintain confidentiality.
-Campus counselors are available to help you free of charge, and can be seen on an emergency basis in the Student Counseling Center.
+For individuals wanting to report an incident confidentially, they should speak with on-campus mental health counselors in the Student Counseling Services, campus health services providers in the Student Health Center, Tarleton’s Employee Assistance Program provider, or off-campus rape crisis resources who can maintain confidentiality.
+Campus counselors are available to help you free of charge, and can be seen on an emergency basis in the Student Counseling Services.

 All Tarleton employees, residential leaders, faculty members, student organization advisors, career services staff, admissions officers, and student activities personnel are required to share information reported to them.
 However, if confidentiality is requested Tarleton will make every effort to respect this request in the context of providing a safe and nondiscriminatory environment for all students.